eudoxia0/crane/docs/manual.md

 And Crane will spot the difference and perform the migration automatically.

-## Trivial Migrations

-Things like adding and dropping contraints (Making a field `NOT NULLable`, dropping the default value of a column, et cetera) will be handled automatically by Crane.

-A less-than-trivial migration is changing the type of a column: In simple cases, like moving from a float to an integer, Crane will handle this change automatically.

 # Transactions

 Crane supports a thin wrapper over CL-DBI's transaction capabilities.